karenjex/pgodemo/README.md

 ## Slide 2: About Me
 > Answer the question: Why should I listen to you?

-My name is Brian Pace.
-I am a Sr. Data Architect here at Crunchy Data.
-With 30+ years of database experience in designing, tuning, supporting, and running databases at an enterprise scale, I know have the privilege to partner that experience with our customers.
-In my role here at Crunchy I get to work closely with of our large enterprise customers, and even some of our embedded customers, who are running Postgres inside of containers on various Kubernetes platforms.
+My name is Roberto Mello and I’m a Solutions Architect for Crunchy Data.
+Over the last 20 years I’ve worked in several enterprise database, development and management roles.
+At Crunchy I help customers deploy Crunchy Data Postgres solutions into their infrastructure and application stack, including the Postgres Operator for Kubernetes, helping them have the best experience with Postgres so they can focus on their business needs.

 ## Slide 3: Crunchy Data
 > Having the right partner ensures a higher degree of success...
 > Establish credibility of Crunchy Data with Postgres

-- Regardless of where you are at on your journey to containers, running stateful applications in containers creates some unique opportunities.
+In the on-premises bare-metal world, DBAs had to worry about setting up, configuring and baby-sitting everything from the servers, to disks, SANs, operating system parameters, etc

+The container world brings opportunities and flexibility, but running stateful applications in containers also requires specific skills.

-- The key to success in running a database inside of a container is have a great partner who understands both Kubernetes and the database inside and out.
+Regardless of where you in that journey, the key to success is having a great partner who understands both Kubernetes and the database inside and out.

 ### Postgres Background
-- **Our business is Postgres!**
+**Our business is Postgres!**
 - We contribute about a significant portion of the ongoing Postgres code.
 - Several Crunchy Data team members are members of the Postgres Global development Group Core Team and/or are Major Contributors
 - Many advanced components like pgBackRest, pgMonitor, JDBC Driver, etc. that are key components in the overall Postgres ecosystem are authored and maintained by Crunchy Data.
 - For a lot of our team, the experience with Postgres goes back very close to its original release to the open source community in 1996.

 ## Slide 4: Crunchy Postgres for Kubernetes
 > Establish credibility with Operators and Kubernetes

 ### Containers Background
-- For Crunchy, this journey began back in 2014 when containers were then called Cartridges.
-- Started asking the question, "Can we and even should we run Postgres inside of containers?"
+- In 2014, when containers were then called Cartridgesm Crunchy started asking the question: "Can we and even should we run Postgres inside containers?"
-- If so, what would be the best practices for doing so…
+- If so, what would be the best practices for doing so?
-- Around this same time is when Google released Kubernetes as an open source orchestrator for containers.
+- Around this same time Google released Kubernetes as an open source orchestrator for containers.
-- At Crunchy, we recognized the value of Kubernetes and invested heavily in developing an Operator that will automate various life cycles of Postgres inside of Kubernetes.
+- Crunchy recognized the value of Kubernetes and invested heavily in developing a Kubernetes operator to automate various life cycles and apply its expertise in best practices around Postgres in Kubernetes.

 ### Operator Background
-- In 2016, the development of the Operator officially began.
-- After 1 year of development, the operator was released for GA in 2017 and has been evolving ever since.
+- In 2016, the development of the Operator officially began and was released for GA in 2017, with continuous improvements ever since.
 - The Crunchy Operator is one of the first 3 operators ever developed.
 - The Operator was built from many years of experience with the technology.
 - In addition we listened closely our clients and how their and other development worlds were evolving.
 - This great history, decades of experience, and observing the evolution of development and IT operations all serves as fuel for driving innovation in our Operator solution.

 ## Slide 5: Crunchy Postgres for Kubernetes
 > Determine exposure to Postgres, Kubernetes